 Common Pitfalls to Avoid

-- Underestimating the difficulty of the CPA exam and failing to prepare adequately.
+- Underestimating the difficulty of the Uniform CPA exam

 Ways to Make the Process Easier

-- Join a study group or enroll in a CPA prep course to stay on track.
+- Join a study group or CPA prep course

 Best Locations to Work as a CPA

-- Major financial hubs like New York, Chicago, and San Francisco offer extensive opportunities in public and corporate accounting.
+- Cities like New York, Chicago, and San Francisco offer abundant roles in public accounting

-- Government roles in Washington, D.C., and state agencies offer stable employment.
+- Federal jobs in Washington, D.C. and local regulatory agencies offer stable career paths

 Tips for Passing the CPA Exam